List of Mobile Suit Gundam 00 characters: Mobile Suit Gundam 00F

 A disciple of CB mechanic Ian Vashti.
 Has a good mechanic sense and maintains the modified prototype Gundams used by Fereshte.
 Though she is unemotional and seldom speaks, she does have another side to her and considers herself to be quite feminine.
-Good friends with Hanayo and is frequently seen with Hanayo.
+Good friends with and is frequently seen with Hanayo.
 Following the dissolution of Fereshte, Sherilyn devotes herself to helping develop the GN Condenser to match the levels of output achieved by the GN Drives.